 How To Make Basil Pesto Pizza - Step By Step

 Wash and dry the cherry tomatoes then cut them in half.
-Toss them in 1 tbsp of olive oil then lay them out on a large lined baking tray then sprinkle them with salt.
+Toss them in 1 tablespoon of olive oil then lay them out on a large lined baking tray then sprinkle them with salt.

 Roast them in a hot oven for around 15 minutes until soft (see photo below).